 When a person suffers a disability that prevents them from working for at least one year or is expected to end in death, they can apply for Social Security disability benefits (also known as SSD or SSDI).
 Disabled individuals can apply for these benefits online, at their local Social Security office, or over the phone.
 If you need a disability benefits attorney in Charlottesville to help you file, we can help you with your claim.

 The Social Security Administration (SSA) receives thousands of applications every year and, unfortunately, they deny far more than they accept.
 Don’t give up hope if your application is denied at first.
 Many valid claims go on to be approved during the appeals process.

-If you have been denied the disability benefits you need, or you would like to apply, our Charlottesville disability lawyers are here to help.
-Contact us now for a free discussion about how Marks & Harrison can help you pursue SSD benefits.
+If you have been denied the disability benefits you need, or you would like to apply, our Charlottesville injury lawyers are here to help.
+Contact us now for a free discussion about how a Charlottesville VA social security disability lawyer from Marks & Harrison can help you pursue SSD benefits.